Razer DeathAdder V2 X Hyperspeed review: A subtle take on the gaming mouse

 With a quick 14,000 DPI optical sensor, comfortable design and long battery life, the Razer DeathAdder V2 X Hyperspeed is an excellent mid-range wireless gaming mouse.
 It's also highly suitable as a productivity mouse thanks to its dual connectivity options and lack of RGB lighting.
 The upshot is you can segue between a gaming session and the boardroom in an instant.

 Of course, with no RGB lighting, it's not the flashiest device, and may not appeal to hardcore gamers wanting an all-out RGB experience.
-It costs $59.99, which isn't cheap, but considering its versatility, it could save you spending on two separate mice.
+It costs US$59.99 (AU$109), which isn't cheap, but considering its versatility, it could save you spending on two separate mice.

 The DeathAdder V2 X Hyperspeed has an almost identical design to other gaming mice in Razer's V2 range, such as the DeathAdder V2 and DeathAdder V2 Pro—they all feature the same contoured shape and slightly flared main button profile.
 However, while the other mice dazzle with brightly lit RGB Razer logos, the DeathAdder V2 X Hyperspeed goes with a more subtle black-on-black logo and no other RGB lighting.